 Angler Recognition Program: minimum 24 inches

 Fishing Tips: Rainbow Trout eat insects, crayfish, fish, and fish eggs.
 They are susceptible to a wide variety of tackle.
-Fly-fishing with streamers, wet and dry flies can be effective.
-Spinning and bait casting tackle includes small spinners, spoons, worms, and hellgramites.
+Fly-fishing with streamers, and wet and dry flies can be effective.
+Spinning and baitcasting tackle includes small spinners, spoons, worms, and hellgramites.

 Brown Trout are native to Europe and Asia and, like Rainbows, became naturalized in Tennessee through stocking.
 They are typically found in lower elevation streams, often coexisting with Rainbow Trout.

 They spawn in the fall between October and November, and juveniles emerge in February or March.
 Common in about 25 wild streams, Brown Trout offers the best opportunity to catch a trophy trout in Tennessee.
 Tennessee’s wild Brown Trout can live twice as long and attain much greater sizes than either Rainbow or Brook trout.